Careers of doctorate holders

 From Statistics Explained

-- Data from the CDH 2009 voluntary data collection, most recent data: Further Eurostat information, Main tables and Database
+- Data from the CDH 2009 voluntary data collection, published in June 2012.
+Most recent data: Further Eurostat information, Main tables and Database

 Holders of doctorate degrees or other research qualifications are crucial to the creation, commercialization and dissemination of knowledge and to innovation.
 Until now, however, there has been little information about their careers and labour market mobility.